microsoft/AIforEarthDataSets/data/nsrdb.md

 `https://nrel.blob.core.windows.net/nrel-nsrdb`

-### CONUS data
+### Americas data

-Within the above  container, files for CONUS are named as:
+Within the above  container, files for the Americas (CONUS, Central America, and much of Canada and South America) are named as:

 `v3/nsrdb_[year].h5`

 `year` is a four-digit year from 1998 to one year behind the present date.

-For example, the following file contains solar radiation data for CONUS for 2007:
+For example, the following file contains solar radiation data for the Americas for 2007:

 <https://nrel.blob.core.windows.net/nrel-nsrdb/v3/nsrdb_2007.h5>

+See the <a href="https://nsrdb.nrel.gov/about/data-coverage-map.html">NSRDB coverage map</a> for more information about the extent of the "Americas" region.

 ### Puerto Rico data